yokoffing/filterlists/README.md

 * Demonstrates the power of uBO
 * Blocks most cookie pop-ups, site notifications, and anti-adblock notices
 * Adds additional privacy protections against URL tracking and third-party domains
-* Adds security protections from known badware domains (optional)
+* Adds security protections from known badware domains
 * You have a low threshold for site breakage

 #### Built-in lists